 What made you decide to take the leap and get into proofreading and copyediting?

 My mom was a proofreader for a local publishing company when I was in middle and high school, so I always had it in the back of my head.
 I was unhappy in my work life and kind of on the job hunt when I literally woke up one day with the question “What if I became a proofreader?”
 I did a quick Google search and found the Art of Proofreading.
-My husband supported my choice to take the course and I suppose taking High-Level Proofreading Pro was my leap.
+My husband supported my choice to take the course and I suppose taking High-Level Proofreading And Copyediting Pro was my leap.

 What kind of content do you work on?
 Any specific genres?